microsoft/ts-gyb/documentation/interface-guide.md

 #### Indexable types

 When an interface or an object literal contains an index member, it would be parsed as [index signature](https://www.typescriptlang.org/docs/handbook/2/objects.html#index-signatures) and be mapped to dictionary. ts-gyb only recognizes indexable object type, `Record` and `Map` with only one index member.
-Currently the index type can only be `string`.
+The index type can only be `string` or `number`.
 The type of the value can be any type specified in [Value types](#value-types).

 ```typescript
 // allowed: indexable interface